-Creek-Mouth Fish Consumption Pathway-For 2018, SRS analyzed three species of fish (panfish, catfish, and bass) taken from the mouths of four SRS streams.
-Using these concentrations, SRS estimated the maximum potential dose from fish consumption to be 0.398 mrem (0.00398 mSv) from bass it collected at the mouth of Lower Three Runs.
-SRS bases this hypothetical dose on the low probability scenario that during 2018, a fisherman consumed 24 kg (53 lb) of bass caught exclusively from the mouth of Lower Three Runs.
+Creek-Mouth Fish Consumption Pathway-For 2019, SRS analyzed three species of fish (panfish, catfish, and bass), taken from the mouths of four SRS streams, for radionuclides.
+Using these concentrations, SRS estimated the maximum potential dose from fish consumption to be 0.227 mrem (0.00227 mSv) from bass it collected at the mouth of Lower Three Runs.
+SRS bases this hypothetical dose on the low probability scenario that during 2019, a fisherman consumed 24 kg (53 lb) of bass caught exclusively from the mouth of Lower Three Runs.
 All this potential dose was from cesium-137.
+As Table 6-6 shows, this dose is 0.227% of the DOE 100 mrem/yr dose limit.